Guest post by Leo Richardson

 I am pleased to introduce you to people whose lived experiences will help you better understand what it is like to be transgender.

-While I can write about ways to honor TDOV, I can't speak to what it means to face these challenges.
+While I can write about the different ways to come out and what that may look like for your family, I can't speak to the lived experience of coming out.
 I've written about my son Leo extensively on this website.
 It's an honor to have him here to share his words.

 Subscribe to get my latest content by email, and I'll send you SIX questions to ask yourself before sharing that your child is transgender: because it can be a little overwhelming and sometimes you just need to know where to start.